-Conservation Biology: work with local stickleback fish and the highly endangered Ethiopian wolf.
+Conservation Biology: work with a local stickleback fish and the highly endangered Ethiopian wolf.

-Evolutionary Biology: Current interests include the analysis of fighting behavior in deer and antelopes and the evolution of senescence.
+Evolutionary Biology: Current interests include the evolution of senescence and acorn infestation.

-Animal Behavior: I have studied fish, birds and mammals.
-I now have a study of camouflage behavior in owls.
+Animal Behavior: I have studied fish, birds and mammals including packrats.

-Coming to Redlands in 1981, I looked for a project that could be done cheaply and by undergraduates.
-I looked at stickleback fish, a species I had looked at briefly as an undergraduate at Oxford in England.
-Students and I collected extensive data on microevolution of the species in the local mountains.
-In addition I brought to light a new form of stickleback which was declared endangered and work has included many efforts to protect the new form and investigate its origins.
+Coming to Redlands in 1981, I looked at stickleback fish for several years.
+I brought to light a new form of stickleback, which was declared endangered, and work has included many efforts to protect the new form and investigate its origins.

 Fauna and Flora Preservation Society 1976